- How many credits can I register for each semester?

 Can credits or grades transfer from other institutions?

 Yes.
-Graduate students can transfer 20% of the credits required for the degree, subject to approval of the program and the Graduate School.
+Graduate students can transfer up to 20% of the credits required for the degree, subject to approval of the program and the Graduate School.

 - H = High Pass

 - L = Low Pass

 - S = Satisfactory progress on research course, field training, thesis, and master’s paper